coreruleset/rules-performance-tests/README.md

 # Introduction

 Performance evaluation is one of the concerns when using [OWASP Core Rule Sets](https://coreruleset.org/docs/).
 More specifically, people take different approaches to examine the performance, such as stability tests (e.g., the peak of I/O, speed of re-connection, RTT) and capacity tests (e.g., use of disks).
-However, individuals often miss measuring the performance when using 3rd-party library, namely before/after using the WAFs.
+However, individuals often lack comprehensive tools for measuring the performance characteristics of WAF configurations.

 While performance evaluation is a challenge for the users, it is an obstacle for the community as well.
-Although there are automated tests in Core Rule Set when releasing the project (using another library called [go-ftw](https://github.com/coreruleset/go-ftw)), performance tests are yet to be integrated into the pipeline.
+Although there are automated tests in Core Rule Set when releasing the project (using [go-ftw](https://github.com/coreruleset/go-ftw)), comprehensive performance testing and metrics collection are not fully integrated into the pipeline.
+This framework builds upon go-ftw and other tools to provide a unified performance testing solution.

 A list of deliverables in this GSoC project includes:
 1. Define a framework for testing performance for a generic WAF using Core Rule Set (e.g., ModSecurity 2.9, 3.0+, and Coraza).